syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Connectors-or-Links.md

 ---
 layout: post
 title: Connectors-or-Links | Windows Forms | Syncfusion
-description: connectors or links
+description: This section explains about how to use the Diagram's connectors or links items and their important key features.
 platform: windowsforms
 control: Diagram
 documentation: ug
 ---

-# Connectors or Links
+# Diagram Connectors or Links

 Connectors and lines have the following decorators: